eshtek/hexos-docs/docs/about-hexos/index.md

 ## Bring Your Own Hardware

-Part of what makes HexOS special is the ability to runs on a wide array of hardware, from repurposed systems to highly custom builds.
-This allows you to upgrade your servers at will and even pick your favorite brand of storage.
+Part of what makes HexOS special is the ability to runs on a wide array of hardware, from repurposed systems to highly custom builds.<br> This allows you to upgrade your servers at will and even pick your favorite brand of storage.

 The choice is yours.

-## Built On TrueNAS.

-HexOS runs on top of TrueNAS Scale: this means that the underlying software is already fully featured and extensively tested.
-TrueNAS has many Open Source elements and a community of developers and companies contributing to its functionality, security and longevity.

-This allows HexOS to really focus on being easy to use and accessible, without having to design every aspect of the software.

-This also means that HexOS users have access to a large library of apps that run on TrueNAS, making HexOS feature packed from the start.
-Users can take a look at the TrueNAS part of their server if they like, or just stick within HexOS.
+## Partnering with TrueNAS

+We have partnered with TrueNAS to provide a simpler server solution, HexOS.<br> TrueNAS scale is a fully featured and extensively tested enterprise data platform.

+Running HexOS on top of TrueNAS Scale allows us to focus completely on improving the user experience without compromising on functionality or security.

 ## How To Get HexOS